sunfounder/pironman5/docs/source/pi_start/install_the_os.rst

 **3. Copy the OS from the Micro SD card to the NVMe SSD**

 If you have an NVMe SSD but do not have an adapter to connect your NVMe to your computer, you can first install the system on your Micro SD card.
-Once the Pironman 5 boots up successfully, you can copy the system from your Micro SD card to your NVMe SSD.
+Once the |link_pironman5| boots up successfully, you can copy the system from your Micro SD card to your NVMe SSD.
 Detailed instructions are as follows:

 You will need to follow these steps: